tarwn/lessthandot-hugo/blogs/content/posts/2009-07-22-restoring-multiple-transaction-log-backu.md

   - Microsoft SQL Server Admin

 ---
-If you&#8217;ve ever had to restore log files and not use the restore to a point in time option, I&#8217;m sure you found it to be a pain executing all the restore statements.
+If you've ever had to restore log files and not use the restore to a point in time option, I'm sure you found it to be a pain executing all the restore statements.

 A good tip when you have to do this is to use vbscript or some other scripting technology to create your own .sql file that you can just execute and restore the .trn files